 Some of the issues our residents come to us with include:

 - Low self-esteem

-- Loss a academic status, skipping school or dropping grades
+- Loss of academic status, skipping school or dropping grades

 - Manipulation/Blame shifting

 Many times, teens have been spared the heartache of the full-blown consequences for their negative decisions.
 This is because at this age they are only beginning to experiment with behaviors that would later in life render them completely hopeless and unfulfilled in every area of their life; emotionally, academically, physically, and spiritually.
-In some cases teens have been protected from the full consequences of their decisions by well intending adults.
+In some cases, teens have been protected from the full consequences of their decisions by well-intending adults.
 For these reasons, teens are not always entirely certain of the need for change in their lives.
-However, the parent is convinced of this need for life changing intervention.
-At Lakeland Grace Academy we consider ourselves an early intervention program, intervening in adolescents’ lives before they become an adult trapped in a dysfunctional lifestyle.
+However, the parent is convinced of this need for life-changing intervention.
+At Lakeland Girls Academy we consider ourselves an early intervention program, intervening in adolescents’ lives before they become an adult trapped in a dysfunctional lifestyle.

 Here at LGA we have cultivated a positive peer culture.
 Students are encouraged to be responsible for their own actions and to hold others accountable for their actions.
 This positive peer element is a part of the Teen Challenge dynamic.
 Students influence other students positively as opposed to the negative peer pressure that so many of our students face before coming to Teen Challenge.
 As a student comes into our program and demonstrates obedience, she begins to recognize and reap the benefits that come with obedience.

 Engineering Fair of Florida